yeswework/fabrica-dev-kit/README.md

 #Fabrica for WordPress
-##What is it?
-A self-installing virtual-machine based WordPress development environment which includes a starter theme, build script, and a small but very powerful set of default (but optional) tools to make WordPress theme (or plugin) development more straightforward, agile and enjoyable than ever before.

-The name – from the Spanish and Portuguese word for factory (*fábrica*) – refers to providing a working environment full of automated machinery to facilitate your work.
-It's also a deliberate nod to Iberia where the project was envisaged and developed (in Barcelona and Porto).

-##Who is it for?
-Theme developers who want to speed up and improve their workflow – and enjoy it more.
-Fabrica automates and streamlines just about every part of the process – from set up, through development, to deployment – using best-in-class tools and both following and encouraging all kinds of best practices.
-It is also readily customizable.

-##What exactly does it do?
+Fabrica provides an environment and tools to streamline every part of the WordPress development process.
+Its main features are:

+* Instant set-up of fast local development server for each project
+* Tools for writing better templates using Twig, PostCSS and BEM
+* Build script to lint and optimize assets
+* Live, synchronized browser/device testing
+* Instant deployment

+##List of all features

-###Fully installs and configures an independent local development environment for each project.
+###Installs and configures an independent local development environment for each project.

 * Using [Vagrant](https://www.vagrantup.com/) and [Chef](https://www.chef.io/chef/) and with a single Terminal command, installs and fully configures a virtual machine for your project running the [Nginx](https://nginx.org/) web server with [PHP-FPM](https://php-fpm.org/), for super-fast local development.
-Each Fabrica project has a separate virtual machine – creating a more efficient, intuitive, reliable and secure setup than a one-size-fits-all model like MAMP.
+Each Fabrica project has a separate virtual machine (and therefore IP / development domain) – creating a more efficient, intuitive, reliable and secure setup than a one-size-fits-all model like MAMP.
 * Maps your project's virtual machine to your chosen development domain (eg. `fabrica.dev`) by automatically modifying the local `hosts` file, for no-fuss browser access.
 * Automatically installs all the software required to develop, including the latest version of WordPress and your plugins of choice (you just list them in the initial setup file), as well as build, optimization and deployment tools.